3D tech could help surgeons clear kidney stones completely

 Summary

 This study looked at whether 3D models of the kidney can help predict if all kidney stones will be removed during surgery.
-Researchers analyzed CT scans from 105 patients who had kidney stone surgery.
-They found that certain features of the kidney's shape and stone location could predict whether any stones would be left behind.
-The goal is to help surgeons plan better and improve success rates.
+Researchers analyzed 105 patients who had kidney stone surgery and used CT scans to create 3D images.
+They found that certain features of the kidney's shape and stone location could help predict whether any stones would be left behind.
+The goal is to help surgeons plan better and improve outcomes.

 Disclaimer